VII Corps (United States): World War II

-VII Corps was reactivated at Fort McClellan, Alabama 25 November 1940 and participated in the Louisiana Maneuvers staged as the US Army prepared for World War II.
-In late December 1941, VII Corps HQ was moved to San Jose, California as part of the Western Defense Command and as it continued to train and prepare for deployment.
+The headquarters, VII Corps, was activated on 25 November 1940, less Reserve personnel, at Fort McClellan, Alabama; the headquarters company had been activated there two weeks before on 10 November.
+At Fort McClellan, the VII Corps assumed command and control of the 27th, 33rd, and 35th Divisions.
+The corps headquarters was transferred on 25 January 1941 to the Ramsey Building at 19th Street and North E Avenue, Birmingham, Alabama.
+The corps participated in the Tennessee Maneuvers in May–June 1941 and the Louisiana Maneuvers in September–October 1941 as part of the Second Army.
+After the Louisiana Maneuvers, the corps headquarters returned to Birmingham, where it was located on 7 December 1941.
+In late December 1941, VII Corps headquarters was moved to San Jose, California as part of the Western Defense Command and as it continued to train and prepare for deployment.

 Its first return to continental Europe took place on D-Day in June 1944, as one of the two assault corps for the U.S. First Army during Operation Overlord, targeting Utah Beach via amphibious assault.
 For Overlord, the 82nd and 101st Airborne Divisions were attached to VII Corps.
 After the Battle of Normandy the airborne units were assigned to the newly created XVIII Airborne Corps.
 Subsequently, VII Corps participated in many battles during the advance across France; this included taking 25,000 German prisoners during the Battle of the Mons Pocket in early September 1944.
 The corps subsequently took part in the invasion of Germany until the surrender of the Third Reich in May 1945.
 The corps was inactivated in 1946.

 Battle of Normandy

 For the Normandy Operation, VII Corps was part of 21st Army Group under the command of General Bernard Montgomery and the U.S. First Army commanded by Lieutenant General Courtney Hodges.
 The Corps was commanded by Major General J. Lawton Collins.

 VII Corps led the initial assault of Operation Cobra, the First Army-led offensive as part of the breakout of the Normandy area.
 Its success is credited with changing the war in France from high-intensity infantry combat to rapid maneuver warfare.
+Elements of VII Corps saw much combat in the Battle of the Hurtgen Forest.